-FR2 Ra ating (5) To make such adjustments when and wherever appropriate in order to maximise the Housing Revenue Accounts entitlement to subsidy.
+(7) DoSCS (5) maximise the Housing Revenue Accounts entitlement to subsidy.
 To take any action considered necessary or appropriate to maximise finances and resources for housing provided that if under current regulations such action increases the net expenditure falling on the General Fund any action taken shall be reported to Members.
-To make further determinations under Part IV of the Local Government & Housing Act 1989.
-To invest appropriate Council funds in line with the approved Treasury Management strategy at his/her discretion in: The Council's bankers Other local authorities (excluding those who are charge capped).
-Building Societies (limited to the 20 major societies).
-DoSCS subject to subsequent report being made to Finance and Resources Committee.
-DoSCS DoSCS DoSCS (3) To maintain the Collection Fund and to credit to the Fund the items required by law to be so credited and to debit to the Fund the items required by law to be so debited, including interest accruing to the charging authority, payments debited in respect of non-domestic rates transferred to the national pool and payments to the Essex County Council, Essex Police Authority & Fire Authority, Parish Councils and Brentwood Borough Council, payments representing repayment of any government grant and to invest any surplus arising from time to time on the fund.
-DoSCS
+To make further determinations under Part IV of the Local Government & Housing Act 1989. being made to Finance and Resour Committee.
+DoSCS DoSCS To maintain the Collection Fund and to credit to the Fund the items required by law to be so credited and to debit to the Fund the items required by law to be so debited, including interest accruing to the charging authority, payments debited in respect of non-domestic rates transferred to the national pool and payments to the Essex County Council, Essex Police Authority & Fire Authority, Parish Councils and Brentwood Borough Council, payments representing repayment of any government grant and to invest any surplus arising from time to time on the fund.
+To make such adjustments when and wherever appropriate in order to DoSCS subject to subsequent repo ort

-FR2/1 Local Government Finance Act 1988 To take all appropriate action to implement, including billing, collecting and enforcing as appropriate, all matters arising from the Local Government Finance Act and subsequent regulations etc. DoSCS ------- --- -- -------
+FR2/1 Local Government Finance Act 1988 To take all appropriate action to implement, including billing, collecting and enforcing as appropriate, all matters arising from the Local Government Finance Act and subsequent regulations etc. DoSCS